acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 1: Basic and Setup.md

 ## Ingesting Data To Postgres With Python

-We will now use Jupyter Notebook to read a SCV file and export it into Postgres.
+We will now use Jupyter Notebook to read a CSV file and export it into Postgres.

 We will use data from the [NYC TLC Trip Record Data website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Specifically, we will use the [Yellow taxi trip records CSV file for January 2021](https://github.com/DataTalksClub/nyc-tlc-data/releases/tag/yellow).
 A dictionary to understand each field is available [here](https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).